 Located near the Port Authority in Boston Harbor, the Wind Technology Testing Center is the first commercial large-blade testing facility in the nation and allows for testing of blades as long as 300 feet (90 meters).
 With close proximity to substantial offshore wind resources and a 1,200-foot (360-meter) dock for handling blades, the center is ideally located to support the emerging U.S. offshore wind industry.
 Testing and certifying large blades—a key component of large-scale wind turbines—will enable the development of offshore wind power facilities, which generally use higher-capacity turbines with longer blades to accommodate stronger offshore wind resources.
 Certifying larger blades and higher-rated turbines allows offshore developers to use fewer turbines, reducing operations and maintenance costs.

-A joint project between the Wind Program, the Massachusetts Clean Energy Center and the National Renewable Energy Laboratory, the Wind Technology Testing Center facility is accredited by the American Association for Laboratory Accreditation (A2LA) to test wind turbine blades to International Energy Commission (IEC) standards.
+A joint project between the Wind Energy Technologies Office, the Massachusetts Clean Energy Center and the National Renewable Energy Laboratory, the Wind Technology Testing Center facility is accredited by the American Association for Laboratory Accreditation (A2LA) to test wind turbine blades to International Energy Commission (IEC) standards.
 The facility is equipped with three test stands, and specific testing capabilities include blade materials testing, hands-on workforce training, and a full suite of static and fatigue tests to the IEC61400-23 standard.
 Since the center opened in May 2011, it has performed blade testing on a variety of 160-foot (50-meter) wind turbine blades to support the industry in improving reliability and reducing cost of energy.
-The Wind Program contributed $24.7 million to the construction of the Wind Technology Testing Center, with funding provided under the American Recovery and Reinvestment Act.
+The Wind Energy Technologies Office contributed $24.7 million to the construction of the Wind Technology Testing Center, with funding provided under the American Recovery and Reinvestment Act.

 Clemson Drivetrain Testing Facility (North Charleston, South Carolina)

 The facility houses two testing bays — one dynamometer rated at 7.5 megawatts (MW) and another dynamometer rated at 15 MW, making it the only facility of this size in the world.
-The testing facility also houses a grid simulator, funded under a separate Wind Program grant, which allows for testing of wind turbine generators' compatibility with 50 or 60 hertz (Hz) electrical transmission grids.
+The testing facility also houses a grid simulator, funded under a separate Wind Energy Technologies Office grant, which allows for testing of wind turbine generators' compatibility with 50 or 60 hertz (Hz) electrical transmission grids.
 The grid simulator will also mimic real-world circumstances—such as wide-area power disruptions, frequency fluctuations, voltage drops, cascading accidents, and cyber or physical attacks—to determine the effects of the wind turbine on the utility grid, and the grid on the wind turbine.

 National Wind Technology Center (Boulder, Colorado)